 Generally, it is the store’s responsibility to return products to the manufacturer for repair.
 This may include products that are under warranty.

-If the store cannot arrange repairs (for example, because the manufacturer does not have the necessary parts) or cannot do so within a reasonable time, you can:
+If the store cannot arrange repairs (for example, because the manufacturer does not have the necessary parts) or cannot do so within a reasonable time, the consumer can:

 - ask for a refund or replacement.

-If you are entitled to a replacement product, the store must provide a product that is identical, or of similar value.
-If this is not available, the store can choose to give you a refund or repair the product within a reasonable time.
+If the consumer is entitled to a replacement product, the store must provide a product that is identical, or of similar value.
+If this is not available, the store can choose to give a refund or repair the product within a reasonable time.

 Refund and repair rights apply to the replacement product in the same way as the original product.

 If a consumer has a valid claim for a refund, repair or replacement, the store must handle the claim.

 They generally cannot insist the consumer deals directly with the manufacturer, even if the claim falls under a manufacturer’s warranty.

 If you are having a dispute with the store or seller, view our Resolve your problem or complaint section.